textileio/community/docs/hub/buckets.md

 hub org invite
 ```

 The final step is to invite collaborators to your Org.
-Once they accept the invite, they will be able to interact with Buckets associated with the Org.
+Once they accept the invite, they will be able to interact with buckets associated with the Org.

 #### App user Buckets

-If you are building an app using one of our [developer libraries](../hub/app-apis.md#libraries) you can use Buckets from inside your apps.
-Apps generally will create Buckets on behalf of each user, meaning the user should retain control of the Bucket metadata and contents.
+If you are building an app using one of our [developer libraries](../hub/app-apis.md#libraries) you can use buckets from inside your apps.
+Apps generally will create buckets on behalf of each user, meaning the user should retain control of the Bucket metadata and contents.

 <div class="txtl-options">
   <a href="https://textileio.github.io/js-hub" target="_blank" class="box">